4nonX/homelab/network-remote-access.md

 While Cloudflare Tunnel is technically excellent and very convenient, it fundamentally conflicts with the homelab's core principles:

 1. **Privacy Concerns:** Every HTTP request is decrypted and re-encrypted by Cloudflare, giving them complete visibility into all traffic
-2. **Sensitive Data Incompatibility:** Cannot use for work with sensitive information due to third-party data access
+2. **Federal Employment Incompatibility:** Cannot use for work with sensitive information due to third-party data access
 3. **Data Sovereignty:** Violates principle of keeping all data under personal control
 4. **Philosophy Mismatch:** Defeats the purpose of self-hosting if giving all access to external company